Erythropoietin

-Erythropoietin is largely synthesized by fibroblast-like type-1 interstitial cells, located primarily in the deep renal cortex in close association with the peritubular capillaries and proximal convoluted tubule; it is also produced in perisinusoidal cells in the liver.
+Erythropoietin is largely synthesized in the deep renal cortex by peritubular interstitial fibroblast-like cells, namely located primarily in close association with the peritubular capillaries and proximal convoluted tubule; it is also produced in perisinusoidal cells in the liver.
 Liver production predominates in the fetal and perinatal period; renal production predominates in adulthood.
 It is homologous with thrombopoietin.

 Exogenous erythropoietin, recombinant human erythropoietin (rhEPO), is produced by recombinant DNA technology in cell culture and are collectively called erythropoiesis-stimulating agents (ESA): two examples are epoetin alfa and epoetin beta.
 ESAs are used in the treatment of anemia in chronic kidney disease, anemia in myelodysplasia, and in anemia from cancer chemotherapy.
 Risks of therapy include death, myocardial infarction, stroke, venous thromboembolism, and tumor recurrence.
 Risk increases when EPO treatment raises hemoglobin levels over 11 g/dL to 12 g/dL: this is to be avoided.

 rhEPO has been used illicitly as a performance-enhancing drug.
 It can often be detected in blood, due to slight differences from the endogenous protein; for example, in features of posttranslational modification.